RianBogley/py-cutter/README.md

 - `output_filepath`: Path to the created file
 - `status`: SUCCESS or FAILED
 - `message`: Additional information
+- `transcript_filepath`: Path to the transcript file (if transcription enabled)
+- `transcript_status`: SUCCESS, FAILED, SKIPPED, or DISABLED
 - `WARNINGS`: Any warnings or errors that occurred

 For example: `cuts_results_20250331_132045.csv` or `cuts_results_20250331_132045.xlsx`